 Bufton doesn’t think about the casualties in the Afghan theater.
 All he knows is that he’s keeping America safe.
 So when asked about an April 2021 Brown University report documenting over 71,000 Afghan and Pakistani non-combatant citizens were killed by NATO and coalition forces, Dresden looks puzzled but not alarmed.

 “I’ve never heard that number before.
 I’m sure it’s exaggerated, you know?
 The fog of war.
-Propaganda and all that,” Mr. Bufton pauses a moment as if to consider his next words carefully.
-“Because I’m positive that we did everything we could to protect civilians.
+Propaganda and all that,” Mr. Bufton pauses to consider his following words carefully.
+“Because I’m positive that we did everything to protect civilians.
 I mean, that’s why we were there.
 To liberate Afghanistan.
 Why would we kill the people we’re trying to free?
 See, none of this makes any sense.”

 The same Brown University study found that the war has exacerbated the effects of poverty, malnutrition, poor sanitation, lack of access to health care, and environmental degradation on Afghans’ health.
 And that Afghan land is contaminated with unexploded ordnance, which kills and injures tens of thousands of Afghans, especially children, as they travel and go about their daily chores.
 Much of the mayhem and death was caused by CIA-armed and funded paramilitary and militia groups who carried out atrocities.